atanisoft/esp_lcd_ili9488/README.md

 This driver converts the color data from 16-bit to 18-bit as part of the `draw_bitmap` callback.
 Therefore it is required to set `CONFIG_LV_COLOR_DEPTH_16=y` in your sdkconfig.
 In the future other color depths may be supported.

+## Screen artifacts

+Some developers have noted artifacts on the screen when using in their projects.
+This seems to be related to having a number of SPI devices connected to same bus or due to wire length.
+If this happens, try changing the pclk_hz in the esp_lcd_panel_io_spi_config_t configuration to a lower value.
+You can try starting with a small number, like 4mhz.
+If the artifacts disappear, try increasing this number until they appear again to find a good value: const esp_lcd_panel_io_spi_config_t io_config =
+    {
+        ...
+        .pclk_hz = 4 * 1000 * 1000,
+        ...
+    }